jasonvan/prexel/planning.md

 ## Next Actions

-* Reverse PREXEL
-    * Determine more effecient way to search file than looping over all the entries inside of .history
-    * Doesn't currently work for multi-line strings as the \n get input into the file.
-    Perhaps we could escape the string before saving it and than unescape the string when it is retrieved.
-    * CTRL-Z to reverse pretty-print
 * Add some more screenshots to the README
 * Research are people are using UML in the agile process?
 Where does PREXEL fit in to this?

 * Allow for multiple subclasses which will be comma-delimited.
 [Interpreter, Encoders, Lexer, Regex]